 Write your custom cost function

-If the RMSE or normal log-likelihood (for one or several targets) cost functions that we provide do not fit your use case, you can easily write a custom one.
+If the RMSE or log-likelihood (for one or several targets) cost functions that we provide do not fit your use case, you can easily write a custom one.
 In this section, we drive you through the main ideas with an example.
+To run the calibration, you can still use calib_sofun() in combination with your custom cost function.

 All cost functions must take at least three arguments: